Visiting Mexico City or just dreaming of a trip?

-- EcoBici – If you’re used to biking around busy cities, Mexico City’s bike sharing program is a great option.
+- EcoBici - If you're used to biking around busy cities, the bike sharing program is a great option.
 Many streets have bike lanes, and side streets can be quiet, making for a great biking experience.
 Not ready to brave the hectic streets?
 Use EcoBici to get around Chapultepec Park or ride one up Paseo de la Reforma on Sunday, when the street is closed from 8:00 AM to 2:00 PM.

 - Uber - A lot of visitors rely on Uber exclusively to get around the city.
 While I wouldn't recommend that, if you've used Uber in the U.S., you'll be pleasantly surprised by how very inexpensive it is.
 I'd recommend using Uber (or another ride sharing service) mostly for getting to out of the way places (like Parque La Mexicana or Xochimilco) and at night, otherwise walk or take the Metro.